Inspired by immersive, interactive theatre.

 Secondly, the way theatre completely immerses the participants into the physical environment helps transport the audience into the narrative.
 Bringing retail customers into real-life settings can only help them to better understand the new and often complex services on offer today.

 Putting interactivity into practice

-‘Inspired by’, is where we share thoughts and ideas about what is currently inspiring us.
+‘Inspired by’, is where we share thoughts and ideas about what is currently inspiring us at Quinine.
 Some posts might be quick observations, others more considered thoughtful articles, but they’re all about provoking discussion around the retail experience.
 We also post relevant visual references on our Instagram feed here.